Emailing Receipts, Letters and Statements

 If you have very large numbers of donors with email addresses that you send receipts or statements to, it is possible that either your Internet Service Provider (ISP) or the ISPs of the recipients of your emailed receipts or statements will classify you as a spammer, when you send lots of emails very quickly as the program can do.
 This is a general problem with sending large numbers of mass emails, and is very hard to work around.

 One thing that might help would be to email the receipts or statements in smaller batches, and only do a certain number per day.
 The program will only generate receipts in batches of 500 anyways, so you might do one of those batches per day, when you are generating the year-end receipts.
-I cannot in any way guarantee that this will prevent you from being classified as a spammer, but it makes sense that it might help.
+We cannot in any way guarantee that this will prevent you from being classified as a spammer, but it makes sense that it might help.

 If you do have large numbers of donors with email addresses, one thing you could do is to talk to your ISP about their sending limits for emails with attachments.
 Ask what quantities per day or hour you need to limit yourself to, to prevent your ISP classifying you as a spammer, and adjust your email sending of receipts accordingly.